 In case you don’t know what I’m talking about, tinnitus can be described as sounds a person can hear from inside their body rather than from an outside source.

 Although it is often described as ‘ringing in the ears’, sounds can take the form of buzzing, humming, grinding, hissing, whistling or sizzling.
 Some people describe it as sounding like chirping crickets.
 Sometimes, the noise associated with tinnitus beats in time with a person’s pulse.
 This is known as pulsatile tinnitus.

 Tinnitus can often have a significant impact on day-to-day life, such as affecting concentration and cause sleeping problems and depression.

 If you think tinnitus is some airy-fairy, minor physical niggle, take a look at the tinnitus groups on Facebook and you will be staggered by both the degree of suffering endured and the immense spirit that some sufferers manage to find.

 Here’s what I suspect many of them would like to say to you.

-– we miss silence.
-Oh boy do we miss silence.
+Oh boy, do we miss silence.
 Sometimes sufferers report that their tinnitus may vanish for random periods of time (although it generally returns) and they get a glimpse of the silent bliss now denied them.

-– we don’t care if it sounds like quackery.
 We will try anything to get some peace.
-Obviously this makes us a ripe old target for scammers and snake-oil merchants but it’s known that the placebo effect is immensely strong.
-If we think Gingko Biloba, acupuncture, magnesium baths, vitamin B6 or anything else might help, support us.
+Obviously, this makes us a ripe old target for scammers and snake-oil merchants but it’s known that the placebo effect is immensely strong.
+If we think Gingko Biloba, acupuncture, magnesium baths, vitamin B6, Homeopathy or anything else might help, support us.